 In my workshop I dedicate my time to building classical guitars in keeping with the Spanish tradition — constructed on a solera, assembled with hot hide glue, and finished with French polish.
 I utilise traditional timbers, including European spruce, rosewood, ebony, and maple, while also incorporating Australian native timbers such as Australian red cedar and Queensland maple.

-During each stage of the process, I work purposefully towards achieving what I hear as the “Spanish sound”.
+During each stage of the process, I work purposefully towards achieving what I hear as the “Spanish sound”, that is, an intimate and resonant response, deep basses and lyrical and rounded trebles .
 My approach is inspired by the Granada tradition, favouring European spruce, a delicately graduated soundboard, and a finely voiced fan bracing design that encourages less restricted, more natural movement of the plates.

-I’m early in my career as a guitar builder and currently dedicate one day each week, along with evenings and weekends to spend in the workshop.
-Every process and component is completed by hand and each instrument is finished with a French polish, a months-long process of applying thousands of micro-thin layers of shellac with a cotton pad.
-Each guitar is the result of a slow and deliberate process, and as a result my output is typically at three guitars each year, reflecting the time, care and intention behind each instruments making.
+Every process and component of the guitar is completed by hand and each instrument is finished with a French polish.
+Each guitar is the result of a slow and deliberate building process, and as a result my output is typically at three guitars each year, reflecting the time, care and intention behind each instruments making.

 Wollongong landscape photography courtesy of Billy Fogden